 The 1980s for me were a time of getting involved in bicycling.
 I went from riding, to advocating, to teaching cycling, to leading tours.
 While teaching a Bicycle Touring Course at the University of South Carolina (USC) I found out about a program to get students over the age of 25 (I was 32) back in school.
 It was a chance to get a degree.
 I jumped at the offer.
-Six years later I had earned a Masters in Recreation Geography and taught 12 Bicycle Touring Courses (one each semester).
-USC still offers the course (Bicycle Touring PEDU 186) in the College of Education under Outdoor Activities.
+Six years later I had earned a Masters in Recreation Geography and taught 12 Bicycle Touring Courses (one each semester) in their PE Dept. USC still offers the course (Bicycle Touring PEDU 186) in the College of Education under Outdoor Activities.

 I moved to Columbia, SC in 1979.
 In 1980 I bought a bicycle and started riding with the local club—the Carolina Cyclers.
 Jack Logomarsino, a University of South Carolina professor was very involved with the Club and cycling education.
 He taught his first League of American Wheelmen (LAW) Effective Cycling course in the Spring of 1981 at the University.
 We met each Saturday for classroom sessions and afternoon on-road bike skill rides.

-November 5 – State Newspaper (Columbia, SC) article about Jim Schmid and bicycling – November 5, 1982
+November 5 – State Newspaper (Columbia, SC) article about Jim Schmid and bicycling

-This article came out a day before my 32nd birthday.
+This article came out (Nov 5, 1982) a day before my 32nd birthday.
 I was biking everywhere, didn’t have a car at the time.
 Reporter (Betty Lynn Compton) contacted me for a story cause I was the town’s crazy bike guy.

-Text from Cool fall days great for biking
+Text from “Cool fall days great for biking”

 By Betty Lynn Compton